awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-create.md

 If you include an environment name in the command, the EB CLI doesn't prompt you to make any selections or create a service role\.

-If you run the command without parameters, it runs in an interactive flow, and prompts you to enter or select values for some settings\.
+If you run the command without an environment name argument, it runs in an interactive flow, and prompts you to enter or select values for some settings\.
 In this interactive flow, in case you are deploying a sample application, the EB CLI also asks you if you want to download this sample application to your local project directory\.
 This enables you to use the EB CLI with the new environment later to run operations that require the application's code, like [eb deploy](eb3-deploy.md)\.

 ## Options<a name="eb3-createoptions"></a>